cu-esiil-edu/MSUDENVER-DineWaterQuality2023/background.md

 * **1878-1887 - Executive Order Lands and Dawe’s Act**
     * Presidential EO’s increased the reserved lands for the Diné without imposing additional restrictions.
 * **1944-1986 - Uranium Mining on Diné Land**
     * 4 million tons extracted.
 The contamination spread into homes because materials from mines were used to build homes.
-Over 500 Abandoned on the reservation today.
-Caused a multitude of health issues that carried on for generations.
+Over 500 Abandoned mines are on the reservation today.
+The mines, both active and abandoned, caused a multitude of health issues that carried on for generations.
 * **2015-Gold King Mine Spill**
     * Large quantities of lead, arsenic, cadmium, and other metals were released into the river via acid mine drainage, causing newly planted crops on the reservation to go without irrigation as the headgates for the San Juan River remained closed.